kommander/aden/docs/index.md

 }
 ```

-I will try to add the correct _include paths_ to your loader.
+I will add the correct _include paths_ to your loader.
 I suggest you rather give me a new attitude to handle a file type.
 Have a look at my [default attitudes](https://github.com/kommander/aden/tree/master/attitudes) on how to do that.

 > I am not a hammer, I am a Nailgun.
 I shoot whatever I am loaded with.
 Be careful, my attitudes might hit your foot.

 ## Listing
 You can find the example _QuoteMachine_ code in my repo, where these docs are located.
-We also have [a more detailed documentation](/detail.md) (work in progress).
+My maintainers are also working on [a more detailed documentation](/detail.md) (work in progress).

 #### TL;DR
 `npm i aden -g` => `touch .server` => `aden -d` => use filesystem like a webserver of the days of olde (with all modern web-dev goodies).